OpenNews/srccon/_transcripts_archive/2016/SRCCON2016-photojournalism-future-news.md

----
-layout: 2015_layout
-title: Session Transcripts
-subtitle: A live transcription team captured the SRCCON sessions that were most conducive to a written record—about half the sessions, in all.
-section: docs
-sub-section: interior
-background: remote
----
-# Where does photojournalism fit in the future of news?
+Where does photojournalism fit in the future of news?

-### Session facilitator(s): Neil Bedi
+Session facilitator(s): Neil Bedi

-### Day & Time: Friday, 12-1pm
+Day & Time: Friday, 12-1pm

-### Room: Classroom 305
+Room: Classroom 305

 NEIL:  It looks like we're going to have a tiny group, so everyone can -- Hi, everyone, I'm Neil.
 I'm a technologist, but I first got into photojournalism through journalism.
 I was first a photojournalist.
 And because of that I have a lot of close friends that are photojournalists.
 So on a regular basis, I know how tough it is to be a photojournalist right now.
 Not a lot of people are hiring, most people are firing.
 It's not a good place.